Background

 Research Plan

-The ESMI-III study will be conducted in two phases:
+The ESMI-III study is being conducted in three phases:

-Phase 1: We will conduct an organisational mapping of MMHS service delivery models across England, and hold focus groups with Early Implementer and Fast Follower sites.
-This phase aims to understand the core components of MMHS service delivery models in different areas, and early lessons from setting up these new services.
+Phase 1: In the first phase we conducted an organisational mapping of MMHS service delivery models across England, and held focus groups with Early Implementer and Fast Follower sites.
+This phase helped us to understand the core components of MMHS service delivery models in different areas, and early lessons from setting up these new services.
+The findings informed a series of recommendations and national guidance for the implementation of MMHS.

-Phase 2: In the second phase, we will conduct in-depth organisational case studies of 3-4 Early Implementer or Fast Follower sites using a realist approach.
-This phase aims to understand the experiences of staff and women, the barriers and facilitators to implementing MMHS, and how the services are working to improve outcomes for women.
+Phase 2: In the second phase, we conducted in-depth organisational case studies with 4 Early Implementer or Fast Follower MMHS sites using a Realist approach.
+This phase aimed to understand the experiences of staff and women, the barriers and facilitators to implementing MMHS, and how the services are working to improve outcomes for women.
+We also collected service level data to further understand the characteristics of those accessing the services, and treatment outcomes.

 Findings will be shared throughout the study to help facilitate learning across the sites, and inform further development, scale-up and sustainability of MMHS nationally.